williamtu/sigcomm21-ovs-artifacts/README.md

 Section 5.3, figure 9(b) requires only one physical server, with another VM in the same host.
 Follow the similar instructions to create another VM with tap/af_xdp/vhostuer interface attached to OVS bridge.
 And use netperf to measure the performance numbers.

+## Questions?
+Feel free to create a ticket or PR in this github repo!